RetroDECK/RetroDECK/wiki-rtd/docs/blog/posts/2023/Status-Update:-June-2023.md

 date: 2023-06-01
 ---

+**Please note that this was written for Lemmy/Reddit and copied over to the new RetroDECK Wiki**

 Hello community!

 We in the team thought we could give you a quick status update on how development is going.